trust-ethos/ethos-discord/README.md

 - `/ethos @user` - Look up Ethos profile for a Discord user
   - Simply mention a Discord user as a parameter
   - Discord will provide a user selection interface
-  - The bot will display the user's actual username (without their ID)
+  - The bot will display the user's display name (the name shown in Discord)
   - Uses the user's Discord avatar in the response
   - Links to their Ethos profile using their primary Ethereum address